Convair XC-99

 The Convair XC-99, AF Ser.
 No. 43-52436, is a prototype heavy cargo aircraft built by Convair for the United States Air Force.
-It was the largest piston-engined land-based transport aircraft ever built, and was developed from the Convair B-36 Peacemaker bomber, sharing the wings and some other structures with it.
+It was the largest land-based piston engine transport aircraft ever built, and was developed from the Convair B-36 Peacemaker bomber, sharing the wings and some other structures with it.
 The first flight was on 24 November 1947 in San Diego, California, and after testing it was delivered to the Air Force on 26 May 1949.
 The Convair Model 37 was a planned civil passenger variant based on the XC-99 but was not built.

 Design and development

 Design capacity of the XC-99 was 100000 lb of cargo or 400 fully equipped soldiers on its double cargo decks.
 A cargo lift was installed for easier loading.
 The engines face rearward in a pusher configuration.

 Planned civil passenger variant

 The Convair Model 37 was a large civil passenger design derived from the XC-99 but was never built.
 The Model 37 was to be of similar proportions to the XC-99; 182 ft 6 in length, 230 ft wingspan, and a high-capacity, double-deck fuselage.
-The projected passenger load was to be 204, and the effective range of 4200 mi.
+The projected passenger load was to be 204, with an effective range of 4200 mi.

 Fifteen aircraft were ordered by Pan American Airways for transatlantic service.
 However, the fuel and oil consumption of the six 3500 hp Wasp Major radials powering the XC-99 and B-36 meant that the design was not economically viable, and the hoped-for turboprop powerplants did not materialize fast enough.
-The low number of orders were not sufficient to initiate production, and the project was abandoned.
+The low number of orders was not sufficient to initiate production, and the project was abandoned.